Peter Dutton savages Bob Carr claim on ‘complete psycho’ text

-Mr Carr, who also served as a Labor foreign minister after state politics, made the claim in a social media posting after 9pm on Sunday.
+Mr Carr, who was also a Labor foreign minister after state politics, made the claim in a social media post on Sunday night.

-“Bob Carr’s tweet is baseless, untrue and should be deleted,” Mr Dutton said a little over an hour after the allegation was first made.
+“Bob Carr’s tweet is baseless, untrue and should be deleted,” Mr Dutton tweeted a little over an hour after the allegation was made.

+But Mr Carr doubled down on his claims on Monday, with another tweet asking “who has most to gain from undermining further a flailing PM?”.

 Allegations of a disparaging text message exchange about Prime Minister Scott Morrison between former NSW premier Gladys Berejiklian and an unnamed cabinet minister were first made last week by Network Ten political editor Peter van Onselen.

-Van Onselen first reported on an alleged text message exchange and queried the PM about it at the National Press Club on February 1.
+Van Onselen queried the PM about the alleged exchange at the National Press Club on February 1.

-“The minister who shared the text with van Onselen and gave permission to use it was Peter Dutton,” Mr Carr wrote in a post to the social media website Twitter.
+“The minister who shared the text with van Onselen and gave permission to use it was Peter Dutton,” Mr Carr wrote in a post to Twitter on Sunday.

 “If PM Morrison has one more week in free fall the prospect of a leadership change pre-election is real.
 Party rules don’t count if most MPs think you will lead them to defeat.”

-Van Onselen reported on a record of text messages in which Ms Berejiklian allegedly calls the Prime Minister a “horrible person” and an unidentified frontbencher describes him as a “fraud” and “complete psycho”.
+Van Onselen reported on a record of text messages in which Ms Berejiklian allegedly called Mr Morrison a “horrible person”, while an unidentified cabinet minister described him as a “fraud” and “complete psycho”.

 The New Daily has not independently verified the existence of the text messages, which van Onselen said dated back to the 2020 Black Summer bushfires.

-Ms Berejiklian has previously said she has no recall of such an exchange.
+Ms Berejiklian has said she has no recall of such an exchange.

-Mr Dutton denied any involvement in the leaking of the text messages during an appearance on the ABC’s 7.30 program on Thursday.
+In an appearance on the ABC’s 7.30 program on Thursday, Mr Dutton denied any involvement in leaking the text messages.

 “There’s doubt about all aspects of this [story].